hashicorp/terraform-provider-kubernetes/website/docs/r/ingress.html.markdown

 The following arguments are supported:

 * `metadata` - (Required) Standard ingress's metadata.
-More info: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata
+For more info: https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata
 * `spec` - (Required) Spec defines the behavior of a ingress. https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#spec-and-status
 * `wait_for_load_balancer` - (Optional) Terraform will wait for the load balancer to have at least 1 endpoint before considering the resource created.